What is Botox?

-- Performed by all of our expert injectors at Utah Facial Plastics
+- Performed by all expert injectors at Utah Facial Plastics

 The Utah Facial Plastics Difference

-As facial plastic surgeons, Drs.
-Henstrom and Thompson have extensive experience with Botox and have been each been treating patients almost daily for 10-15 years.
-On top of their previous experience and education, our facial plastic surgeons personally trained our Nurse Injectors and patients love the natural results they experience with all of our providers.
+As facial plastic surgeons, Utah Facial Plastics' surgeons have extensive experience with Botox and have been each been treating patients almost daily for 15-20 years.
+Our facial plastic surgeons personally trained and passed on this expertise to our Nurse Injectors who are the main source of our injectable treatments.
+Patients love the natural results they experience with all of our providers.

 Unfortunately, injectables are not highly regulated and many untrained doctors and non-physicians can easily take a weekend course prior to offering injectables, typically at a lower or discounted rate.
 Risks and complications from Botox typically come from an inexperienced injector.
 In such cases, the injectable may get a bad reputation when the problem actually lies with the injector and not the product.

 It’s also important to realize that just because someone is a plastic surgeon or dermatologist, even if board certified, doesn’t necessarily mean they perform injectable treatments often.
-Many have a high volume of breast implant experience and less of a focus on facial fillers and Botox.
+Many have a high volume of experience with other procedures with less of a focus on facial fillers and Botox.

-Patients also appreciate our provider’s genuine concern for their well-being and satisfaction.
-They are committed to ethical, caring, and honest treatment of all patients and work very hard to earn and maintain their trust.
+Patients appreciate our provider’s genuine concern for their well-being and satisfaction.
+Their main goal is to provide an overall pleasing result.
+At UFP we require a minimum of 20 units at each visit.
+We are committed to ethical, caring, and honest treatment of all patients and work very hard to earn and maintain their trust.

 Botox has been approved by the FDA as a safe and effective therapy drug since 1989 and has been used effectively as such for over 20 years.
-The most common side effect is bruising.
+The most common side effect is bruising, which is rare.
 Botox should not be used in pregnant women and individuals with neurological conditions.